software-students-spring2025/3-python-package-push-then-pull/README.md

 **Parameters**:

-- **message** (str, optional): The message to be displayed in the pop-up window.
+- `msg` (str, optional): The message to be displayed in the pop-up window.
 Defaults to the last configured value.
-- **bgColor** (str or tuple, optional): The background color in the pop-up window.Defaults to the last configured value.
+- `bgColor` (str or tuple, optional): The background color in the pop-up window.
+Defaults to the last configured value.
-- **fontColor** (str or tuple, optional): The text color of the displayed message.
+- `fontColor` (str or tuple, optional): The text color of the displayed message.
 Defaults to the last configured value.
-- **fontSize** (int, optional): The font size of the displayed message.
+- `fontSize` (int, optional): The font size of the displayed message.
 Defaults to the last configured value.

 **Return**: None